EDINBURGH head coach Alan Solomons admits his side are paying the price for his late arrival in the capital this summer.

 “I believe he will make a big difference to the team.”

-From those pivotal positions, Laidlaw and Harry Leonard will orchestrate a new-look backline, which wingers Tim Visser and Dougie Fife return from the head knocks they sustained against Ospreys a fortnight ago.
+From those pivotal positions, Laidlaw and Harry Leonard will orchestrate a new-look backline, in which wingers Visser and Dougie Fife return from the head knocks they sustained against Ospreys a fortnight ago.

-On-trial Argentine centre Joaquin Dominguez will make his first start for the club after extending his loan spell earlier this week but minor injuries to Greig Tonks (hamstring) and Grant Gilchrist (hip) mean the pair are unavailable for the game, with the opportunity to start offered to Jack Cuthbert at full-back and returning lock Sean Cox.
+On-trial Argentine centre Joaquin Dominguez will make his first start for the club after extending his loan spell earlier this week.